$3.5 million FCLF financing

 Construction loan for 25 affordable rental apartments

-“With the Aurora Palms community, our greatest desire is to provide these young adults the tools necessary to cultivate self-sufficient independence skills as they exit the foster care system.” – Michael Bean, CEO, Housing Authority of Brevard County
+“The Aurora Palms community is designed to ensure housing stability for individuals and families with modest means while also providing young adults aging out of foster care an opportunity to cultivate self-sufficient independence as they exit the foster care system.” – Michael Bean, CEO, Housing Authority of Brevard County

 In Brevard County, as in so many areas of Florida, there is a growing population of individuals and families who have limited income, which makes it difficult to find an affordable home.
 In addition, there is a great need for safe, affordable housing and services for youth aging out of foster care in Florida.
 The Housing Authority of Brevard County works to provide solutions for these and other issues.

 The Housing Authority of Brevard County (HABC) has been in operation since 1950 to provide and develop quality, affordable housing opportunities while promoting self-sufficiency and neighborhood revitalization for the community.
 The Brevard HA and its “sister agency” the Melbourne Housing Authority currently manage over 2,600 affordable homes in 15 communities.